-The two companies have successfully co-developed a commercially viable product cultivated through clean and highly efficient vertical farms and extracted using FirgoodTM, a proprietary and sustainable extraction technology developed by Firmenich of scientific fields including biotechnology, neuroscience, materials science, artificial intelligence, health, and sustainability as well, identifying potential new business opportunities and reviewing the research and development portfolio.
+The two companies have successfully co-developed a commercially viable product cultivated through clean and highly efficient vertical farms and extracted using FirgoodTM, a proprietary and sustainable extraction technology developed by Firmenich

 The result is Muguet FirgoodTM, a pure and 100% natural ingredient with fresh and authentic notes never obtained before.
-Lily of the valley is known in perfumery as one of the most iconic "silent flowers", a flower that vields no essence.
+Lily of the valley is known in perfumery as one of the most iconic "silent flowers", a flower that yields no essence.
 It is the first time in the history of perfumery that an extract of this flower has been captured with a safe and sustainable process.